Simply put, gratitude is the fastest and easiest way to joy.

 Gratitude is the habit that keeps on giving.

-No more judgement and no more gossip!
+No more judgment and no more gossip!

 Add gratitude to your bedtime routine.

-Say out loud three things you are grateful for before you go to bed or write them in a gratitude journal.
+Say three things you are grateful for before you go to bed, or write them in a gratitude journal.